Joseroman12/nperrin/data/work/index.md

 Jobs and work I've done for you to review it.

-I won't explain a story for every project I had, but if you're interested in here more details of some project, don't doubt on concat me!
+I won't explain a story for every project I had, but if you're interested in hear more details of some project, don't doubt on concat me!

 <nav id="file">
 	<ul>